 There are both annual and perennial varieties of bachelor’s buttons, or Centaurea cyanus.
 The annual forms reseed themselves and the perennial types spread through stolons.
 Both make excellent cut flowers and specimens in a wildflower garden.
 Can you grow bachelor's buttons in a pot?
 Growing bachelor's buttons in containers provides that true blue color to offset and enhance other hues of foliage and flowers.
-All you really need is a color scheme, good soil, the correct container and a proper location.
+All you really need is a color scheme, good soil, the correct container, and a proper location.

 Can You Grow Bachelor's Buttons in a Pot?

 Seeds sown indoors will need to be thinned as soon as the plants get their first true leaves.
-Leave at least 2 inches between plants.
+Leave at least 2 inches (5 cm.) between plants.
 When seedlings are large enough, harden them off outside, gradually.
 Directly after transplant, move the container to a medium light situation so as not to shock the plants.
 Over the next few days, gradually increase the light exposure.
 Then they will be ready to join a color display in a container.

 Use well-draining soil and a container with several drainage holes.
 You may even use a soilless mix.
-Cornflower plants in containers prefer soil on the dry side, so the potting mix should be one which will not retain too much moisture.
+Cornflower plants in containers prefer soil on the dry side, so the potting mix should be one that will not retain too much moisture.

 Plant at the same level at which they were growing and water the medium well.
 Mix other annuals in with colors that will offset the brilliant blue and add some trailing plants at the edge for an elegant waterfall effect.

 Lighting and exposure are important to ensure plenty of blooms.
-Growing bachelor's buttons in containers successfully starts with the type of soil and good drainage but relies upon good sunlight exposure.
+Growing bachelor's buttons in containers successfully starts with the type of soil and good drainage but rely upon good sunlight exposure.
 Choose a location with full sun for best growth, although they can tolerate partial sun.
 Lower light situations will result in fewer flowers and leggy plants.